NuGet/Home/accepted/2024/trusted-publishers-oidc-for-nuget-push.md

 Note that "Push" implies "Push version" allowed action.

-The first two rows should be considered "high priviledge" API keys.
+The first two rows should be considered "high privilege" API keys.
 They account for about 93% of the API keys.
 This suggests users do not care much about limiting the allowed action of an API key.

 #### Package ID pattern usage